fmerg/pymerkle/USAGE.md

 #### File encryption per log

-_Encrypting per log a file into_ the Merkle-tree means updating it with each line of that file successively (i.e., one newly created leaf for each line of the given file respectively).
-Use the `.encryptFilePerLog` method to encrypt a file in this way as follows:
+_Encrypting per log a file into_ the Merkle-tree means updating it with each line of that file successively (i.e., one newly created leaf for each line of the given file in respective order).
+Use the `.encryptFilePerLog()` method to encrypt a file this way as follows:

 ```shell
 >>> tree.encryptFilePerLog('APACHE_logs/large_APACHE_log')